spray/spray/docs/documentation/spray-can/http-server.rst

 .. note:: The application can always choose to actively close a connection by sending a ``Close`` command to the sender of a request.
-However, during normal operation it is encouraged to make use of the ``Connection`` header to signal to the server whether the connection is to be closed after the response has been sent or not.
+However, during normal operation it is encouraged to make use of the ``Connection`` header to signal to the server whether or not the connection is to be closed after the response has been sent.

 Connection Configuration